 Step 1: First, cut a piece of lining paper to the size of your canvas.
 Then, use a black marker pen and draw the hanging plant design onto the paper.

 You can copy my design.
-It’s a very simple hanging plant, with just three leaves.
-Bear in mind, that the more complicated the design, the more complicated the embroidery.
+It’s a straightforward hanging plant with just three leaves.
+Remember that the more complicated the design, the more complex the embroidery.

 Step 2: Next, tape the drawing to the stretched canvas.
-The tape is just to hold it in place temporarily.
-Use a tape that won’t mark the canvas.
+The tape is to hold it in place temporarily.
+Use tape that won’t mark the canvas.

-Step 3: Next, this is the fun bit, with the pushpin (drawing pin), punch holes through the paper and canvas.
+Step 3: Next, this is the fun bit; punch holes through the paper and canvas with the pushpin (drawing pin).
 Follow the black marker lines, punching holes about 5mm apart.

-Step 4: Next, when all the stitch holes have been punched, remove the lining paper.
+Step 4: Remove the lining paper when all the stitch holes have been punched.

 Painting the Canvas

-Step 5: I used paint to add a bit of colour to the embroidery wall art.
-The leaves were painted green and the plant pot was in terracotta.
+Step 5: I used paint to add colour to the embroidery wall art.
+The leaves were painted green, and the plant pot was in terracotta.
 I used watercolour paint.
 The punched holes guided me on where to paint.

 Starting the Canvas Embroidery

 First, thread a large embroidery needle with six strands of black embroidery thread.
 Tie a knot in one end of the thread.
-Working from the back of the canvas to the front, follow the stitch holes around the outside of the pot, then stitch the hanging pot string.
+From the back of the canvas to the front, follow the stitch holes around the outside of the pot, then stitch the hanging pot string.

-Use a backstitch, that is “ a stitch sewn one stitch length backward on the front side and two stitch lengths forward on the reverse side to form a solid line of stitching on both sides“
+Use a backstitch that is ” a stitch sewn one stitch length backwards on the front side and two stitch lengths forward on the reverse side to form a solid line of stitching on both sides.”

 I like the idea of pimping some existing canvas pictures with embroidery.
 And I will be scouring my local junk shops to find a suitable canvas picture to embellish with some stitches.